How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 - Attach the plates with the screwdriver and screws you brought.
 (You did, right?)

-The VicRoads staff deal on a daily basis with people who are disorganised, not financially well-off, and often non-English speaking.
-So they’re frazzled and at wit’s end.
+The VicRoads staff deal on a daily basis with people who are disorganised, not necessarily financially well-off, and often non-English speaking.
+So they’re frazzled and at their wit’s end.
 It looks like a tough job.
-So don’t be alarmed if they’re a little short with you (they definitely were with me).
+So don’t be alarmed if they’re a little short with you (they definitely were short with me).

 But if your paperwork is in order, in theory, the registration process should go smoothly.